Leonardo DiCaprio Called Out For Sharing Misleading Photos Of The Amazon Rainforest Fire

-Leonardo DiCaprio may have wanted to help spread awareness of the fires raging across the Amazon rainforest, but the actor ended up in controversy as he shared misleading images.
+Leonardo DiCaprio may have wanted to help spread awareness of the fires raging across the Amazon rainforest, but the actor ended up in controversy as he reportedly shared misleading images of the fires.

 As the New York Post noted, DiCaprio was one of a number of celebrities who seemed to have been fooled into sharing the misleading photos that are not from the current fires spreading out across the rainforest.
-DiCaprio had shared a series of photos from the Amazon on Instagram earlier this week, but one was an image from 2018 fires.
+DiCaprio had shared a series of photos from the Amazon on Instagram earlier this week, but one was an image from last year’s fires.

 Leonardo DiCaprio had already taken some heat for his Instagram post trying to raise awareness of the Amazon fires.
 After Leo had shared the photos, actress Lindsay Lohan called him out for appearing to be all talk and no action.